For young children, unintentional injury is the leading cause of death. For seniors, tripping and falling is a major health risk.

 Visit any time between 8 a.m. and 8 p.m.
 Firefighters may be unavailable if they are responding to emergency calls.

 A properly fitted bike helmet reduces the risk of serious head injury.
 See the Safe Kids website for helmet fitting video and other tips.

-- Dispose of unused prescription medicine at your local police station or pharmacy drop-off.
+Nine out of 10 poisonings happen at home.
+You can dispose of unused prescription medicine at your local police station or pharmacy drop-off.

 The Snohomish Health District is leading local efforts to prevent opioid addiction and overdose deaths.